← home

 Many of these tools aren’t included in default OS installations.
 You can install them from the command line using your system’s package manager.
 It’s apt on Ubuntu, brew on macOS, and pkg on FreeBSD.

-File creation
+File basics

 touch